ioBroker/ioBroker.docs/docs/en/tutorial/restore.md

 States  type: redis
 ```

-If "redis" is written in Objects type and / or States type, you must install the Redis server on the new system.
+If the Objects type and/or States type says "redis", you must install the Redis server on the new system.
-If both types say "file", the Redis server is not required.
+If it says "file" for both types, the Redis server is not required.

-If you no longer have access to the old system and you don't know what exactly was configured before, then you should definitely install the Redis server in advance.
+If you no longer have access to the old system and you don't know exactly what was previously configured, then definitely install the Redis server in advance.

 #### Redis installed:
-To do this, go to the terminal by putty and execute the following commands:
+Go to the terminal with Putty and run the following commands:

 ```
 sudo apt-get update